About Ozan Varol

 While there, he served on the operations team for the 2003 Mars Exploration Rovers project that sent two rovers–Spirit and Opportunity–to Mars.
 He built stuff that went to the red planet and wrote code that snaps photos of the Martian surface.

-Ozan then pivoted and became a law professor to influence others to make interplanetary leaps on Earth.
-He graduated first in his class from law school, earning the highest grade point average in his law school’s history.
+Ozan then pivoted and went to law school.
+He graduated first in his class, earning the highest grade point average in his law school’s history.

 He’s the author of Think Like a Rocket Scientist: Simple Strategies You Can Use to Make Giant Leaps in Work and Life.
-The book was named a “must read” by Susan Cain, “endlessly fascinating” by Daniel Pink, and “bursting with practical insights” by Adam Grant.
-The book was also also selected by Adam Grant as his # 1 pick in his list of top 20 books of 2020.
+The book is: